-When considering the large investment made on installing Timber Floors; a regular maintenance plan, including the application of a regular Re-Coating; will ensure the longevity, condition and appearance of the floors are maintained to their highest standard.
+When considering the large investment made when installing Timber Floors; regular maintenance including the application of Re-Coatings; will ensure the longevity, condition and appearance of the floors are maintained to their highest standard.

 Regular maintenance of all timber floors will extend their life and ensure it presents constantly at its best.

 The correct care of your floor requires the following simple procedures: